fulup-bzh/OidConnect/README.md

 		'auth.loa3'  => 'OidConnect\LoaAuth\Loa03Middleware',
 	 ];

-H) Get API keys from IDPs authentication providers.
+F) Get API keys from IDPs authentication providers.

    This is probably the longest part.
 You may check Samples/Config/OidConnect.php.
    Select the one you like and request an application KEY.
 You will find